What are the RMIA Certifications?

 RMIA offers a comprehensive certification program for risk professionals of all education and skill levels.
 Our 3 Certifications are designed to display to employers and fellow Risk Professionals an outstanding excellence in a variety of levels of Risk Management.

 The Certified Practising Risk Associate or CPRA™ (12 months+ experience in risk management)

 The Certified Practising Risk Associate is designed for those with 1-3 years’ experience in risk management, the application of its principles and a working knowledge of the risk management framework.

-Detail of new pathways for attaining the CPRA™ are available on the ‘New certifications 2015‘ page on our website.
+Details of the pathways for attaining the CPRATM are available on the ___________ page of our website.

-The CPRA™ exam will be offered three times per year in Australian capital cities.
-A pre-requisite of the new CPRA™ exam is either attending RMIA’s 2 day Fundamentals of Managing Risk course or recognition of prior learning (by RMIA approved institutions).
+The CPRATM requires successful applicant to sit the exam.
+This exam is conducted three times per year in Australian capital cities.
+A Pre-requisite of the new CPRATM is either attending RMIA’s 2 day Fundamentals of managing Risk course or recognition of prior learning (Approved by RMIA institute)

 CPRM® certification has been developed to meet the demand for qualified risk professionals with a depth of relevant experience.
 Organisations are placing greater reliance on having competent risk managers to guide the design and implementation of the risk management framework.
 A CPRM® is to have knowledge of how to integrate risk management into business processes and systems within an organisation.
 Further, they need to demonstrate the application of risk across a broad range of risk management fields, for example, governance, people, customers and markets, operations, supply/procurement etc.

 It is not a CPRM® Competency requirement to develop and implement risk management enterprise-wide or for a portfolio of projects, though it would be advantageous if a CPRM®candidate had this experience.